Arcanum VII — Le Chariot (The Chariot)

 Project Role

-The Chariot maps directly onto the project's intellectual method.
+The Chariot maps onto the project's intellectual method.
 The Mystery Schools project holds multiple interpretive frameworks in tension: Gebser's structures of consciousness, Barfield's evolution of consciousness, Guenon's traditionalist critique, Steiner's spiritual science.
-These frameworks pull in genuinely different directions.
+These pull in genuinely different directions.
 Gebser sees emergence; Guenon sees decline.
 Barfield historicizes consciousness; Steiner spiritualizes history.

 The project does not resolve these tensions by choosing one framework and discarding the others.
 It does not produce a meta-synthesis that claims to contain all positions.
 It rides them — maintaining forward motion through the productive tension of holding incompatible interpretations simultaneously, attending to what each reveals that the others cannot.